 During the financial year the new business system was implemented (sCORE).

 Clas Ohlson has an IT policy and an information security policy.
 In the event of new legislation or new regulations, the actions to be taken will be decided well in advance.
 There are standardised processes for implementing new systems, for changing existing systems and for daily operations.

-Clas Ohlson works actively to ensure that personal data is processed securely pursuant to the applicable regulations and comprehensive work was carried out during the year in accordance with the GDPR, the new European data protection legislation.
+Clas Ohlson works actively to ensure that personal data is processed securely pursuant to the applicable regulations and a comprehensive work with GDPR has continued during the year.

 Clas Ohlson’s distribution centre in Insjön is the hub of the Group’s distribution chain.
 Goods from suppliers in Europe and manufacturers in Asia come here to be distributed to all our shops and our online customers.
 Collecting the logistics in one location carries certain risks, for example, disruptions to communications and infrastructure, as well as fire and strikes.